The Hopf category of Frobenius algebras: Dualities

 \subsection{Duality for Frobenius algebras and the antipode of their universal Hopf category}

 \selabel{duality2}

 Recall that a Frobenius algebra $A$ is always finite dimensional and a dual base is given by $e^1\otimes \nu(e^2-)\in A\otimes A^*$ (where as usual, we denote by $e^1\ot e^2$ the Casimir element of $A$ and by $\nu$ its faithful functional or counit).
-Consequently, $A^*$ is again a Frobenius algebra structure on $A^*$ by
+Consequently, $A^*$ is again a Frobenius algebra whose structure is given by

 for all $f,g \in A^*, a,b\in A$.
 Remark that the Casimir element of $A^*$ is given by

 Moreover, the maps $\iota: A\to A^*, \iota(a)(b)=\nu(ab))$ and $\iota^{-1}: A^*\to A, f\mapsto f(e^1)e^2$ are mutual inverse isomorphisms of Frobenius algebras.